 • Give it another stir and pour over the tofu crumbles.

-• Let it sit for at least 1 hour in the refrigerator to soak up the milk mixture and flavor.
-It's best if allowed to sit in the fridge for about 8 hours or more.
+• Let it sit in the refrigerator for at least 1 hour to soak up the milk mixture and flavor.
+It's best to let it sit in the fridge for about 8 hours or more.

 Notes